ecosia/ios-browser/README.md

 ### Add source release notes to transifex (en-US)

-> ℹ️ Updating the source file in the project and merging it into `main` will automatically push it to Transifex as well since the Github integration is in place
+> ℹ️ Updating the source file in the project and merging it into `main` will automatically push it to Transifex as well since the Github integration is in place.

 > 🔔 Make sure that an _inflight_ version exists in AppStore Connect.
 If not, create one.

 - Create a new branch off `main` and modify the English release notes [here](/fastlane/metadata/en-US/release_notes.txt)